-The primary environmental constraint on the Area is the presence of steep slopes, located predominantly on the Hurstmont property.
+Glen Alpin Mansion, 1940s Photo courtesy of the Harding Township Historical Society The primary environmental constraint on the Area is the presence of steep slopes, located predominantly on the Hurstmont property.
 The Glen Alpin property slopes moderately upwards from the southeast corner to the northwest corner abutting the Hurstmont property.
+The McAlpin Gardens property contains slopes along its northern boundary with the Hurstmont site as well as central and south toward its neighbor to the west and Tempe Wick Road.
 The entire Redevelopment Area is located outside the sewer service area.

-Given their historical and cultural significance, both properties are included in the Tempe Wick Road/Washington Corners Historic District.
+Given their historical and cultural significance, all three properties are included in the Tempe Wick Road/Washington Corners Historic District.
 The Tempe Wick Road/Washington Corners Historic District was placed on the New Jersey Register of Historical Places on June 26, 2000 and on the National Register of Historic Places on August 24, 2000.
-Block 34 Lot 1 (Glen Alpin) is a "key contributing" property and Block 27 Lot 2 (Hurstmont) is a "contributing" property to the Tempe Wick Road/Washington Corners Historic District.
+The Glen Alpin Mansion is a "key contributing" property and Hurstmont is a "contributing" property to the Tempe Wick Road/ Washington Corners Historic District.
+While the McAlpin Gardens site is within the historic district, the late 20th century residence is identified as "non-contributing."